antoniofull/thexpatmagazine.com/src/pages/blog/2020-06-25-which-city-is-better-between-rotterdam-and-amsterdam.md

   - expat tips
 author: Rossella Daví
 ---
+If you had the chance to come to The Netherlands or talk to people who live in Amsterdam and Rotterdam, you already know there is a kind of competition between this two cities.
+But how different are they?
+Which one is better?

 Let's start to say that the cities are both located in the area called Holland, of The Nerherlands, Rotterdam in the South Holland and Amsterdam in the North Holland Region.

 ## Rotterdam Vs Amsterdam